 Want to learn more?

 Volunteers must be 18-years of age or older and must complete our online application and required training.
-Our next training will be a virtual event beginning on Wednesday, October 6, 2021.
+Our next training will be a virtual/pre-recorded training that begins on Wednesday, January 12.

 Each training participant will be required to complete a self-guided virtual training sessions.
-In addition, participants will need to attend an in-person Volunteer Orientation (October 5 from 2-4 p.m.), in-person TB testing (October 19) and a follow-up meeting (October 21).
-In-person meetings will take place at both our High Point and our Asheboro branch locations.
+In addition, participants will need to participate in the virtual Volunteer Orientation Session (January 11 from 2-4 p.m.), in-person TB testing (January 25) and a follow-up meeting (January 27).
+The in-person meetings on January 25 & 27 will take place at both our High Point and our Asheboro branch locations.
 All virtual and in-person sessions are required to volunteer.

 Complete an application today